brarcher/video-transcoder/README.md

 # Translating

-If you are interested in translating this application to another language, create a pull request with changes or find the project listing on  [Transifex](https://www.transifex.com/na-243/video-transcoder).
+If you are interested in translating this application to another language, find the project listing on  [Transifex](https://www.transifex.com/na-243/video-transcoder).